 Leaders who cannot abide criticism have no business in such crucial places.

-Leaders who are afraid of those to whom they have been sent should turn in their credentials and find honest work.
+Leaders who are afraid of those to whom they have been sent should hand in their credentials and find honest work.
 “Do not fear them,” God told Jeremiah, “or I will humiliate you in front of them” (Jer.
 1:17).

 Leaders who fear the next church business meeting more than they do the Judgment Seat of Christ ought to drop to their knees in shame and ask God for mercy and another chance to get it right.

 I know pastors who are deathly afraid the old people in the congregation will complain if they bring a guitar into the services, erect a screen so everyone can see the words, or sing a chorus.
-The fact is most of the seniors would love those things!
+The fact is most seniors would love those things!
 It’s a vocal few who are calling the shots and scaredy-cat pastors are letting them get away with it.

-I have seen church leaders turn away from the lost in their community because some in their congregation will be offended that the unwashed or ill-mannered or untaught or non-Caucasian are filling the pews (pews which they would prefer to see vacant than occupied by such).
+I have seen church leaders turn away from the lost in their community because some in their congregation will be offended that the unwashed or ill-mannered or untaught or non-whites are filling the pews (pews which they would prefer to see vacant than occupied by such).
 God help us.